anthonymartz17/portfolio/README.md

-# portfolio
+# Portfolio Website
-This project was created as a way of presenting myself and my programming skills, to any potential employer interested in my services.
-The technologies implemented in this project were vue.js and sass.
+Created as a way of presenting myself and my projects to any potential employer,this portfolio includes technologies such as vue.js and sass.
+The animations and transitions are handled through vue animations and animate.css